The UK considering rock band as entry to next year’s contest

 Every year, an estimated 125 million viewers tune in to watch the pomp, pageantry, and sheer musical kitschfest called Eurovision.
 In its 60 years of existence, Eurovision has been host to some of the most diverse collections of musical acts ever assembled on a single stage.

 The contest’s worldwide appeal has led to it becoming a favorite for bookies and betting enthusiasts.
 Just weeks after Eurovision 2013 wrapped, bookies already started laying odds on where in Denmark the contest would take place (Copenhagen won), the number of hosts, and even on who would end up hosting Eurovision 2014.

 The betting hoopla surrounding Eurovision isn’t exactly new.
 In fact, betting companies are actually shelling out money for promotions.
-In 2010, marketing firm Threepipe and Betfair even arranged a world record attempt to build up hype for the latter’s Eurovision betting market, although most companies now a days are mainly into do online marketing, and having a good website to allow the clients to know about their services, this with the best hosting from services as meilleurs hebergeurs web and others.
+In 2010, marketing firm Threepipe and Betfair even arranged a world record attempt to build up more info and hype for the latter’s Eurovision betting market, although most companies now a days are mainly into do online marketing, and having a good website to allow the clients to know about their services, this with the best hosting from services as meilleurs hebergeurs web and others.

 The contest’s popularity all over the world has made it a mostly pop-oriented affair.
 Thanks to Finnish hard rock band Lordi’s win in 2006, however, rock music has slowly started to infiltrate the contest over the years.